laikal/HIKI-Notifier/README.md

 - **Notification ON / OFF**

-→ Toggles stream notifications for that profile.
+→ Toggles notifications for that profile.

 Notification settings can also be changed from the profile editor and the system tray menu.